Permutation-Based Encryption

 Core Principles

-Permutation-based encryption relies on three key properties:
+Permutation-based encryption relies on three fundamental properties:

 Permutation Function

-A → D,B → E, etc. - In a bit-level cipher, a 4-bit block
+A → D,B → E(rearranges letters). - Bit-level cipher: A 4-bit block

 1010might permute to0101.